released/M0A21BSP_CAN_TX_RX/README.md

 	CAN_EnterTestMode(CAN1, CAN_TEST_LBACK_Msk);

+4. similiar device ID use same MSG OBJ ID to save MSG usage , by using RX mask function

+check function : CAN_SetRxMsgAndMsk

-3. below is log capture
+5. below is log capture

 ![image](https://github.com/released/M0A21BSP_CAN_TX_RX/blob/main/log.jpg)